-FIRST NAME: My name is Annie Andre.
-Andre is my maiden name that I’ve kept on all my documents.
+- Me: My last name is André, it’s my maiden name and the name I have listed on all my documents.

-SECOND NAME: I’ve remarried and my daughter and my husband have the same last name.
+- Husband and daughter: My youngest daughter and husband have the same last name.

-- Handwritten note from my husband Blake which gave me permission to travel with Catherine.
-(It’s recommended you get this notarized but mine is not)
+- A handwritten letter of consent from my husband Blake, permitting me to travel with our daughter.
+(It’s recommended you get this notarized but mine was not)

-- My daughters birth certificate which showed Blake and I were her parents. (remember, I use my maiden name, different than my daughter and husband).
+- My daughter’s birth certificate, which showed Blake and I were her parents. (remember, I use my maiden name, different than my daughter and husband).

 - A photocopy of Blake’s Passport for good measure.